lizz7000/yaml-overlay-tool/docs/sections/usage.md

   help        Help about any command

 Flags:
-  -h, --help                      help for yot
+  -h, --help                      Help for Yot.
-  -I, --indent-level int          Number of spaces to be used for indenting YAML output (min: 2, max: 9) (default 2) -i, --instructions string       Path to instructions file (required) -o, --output-directory string   Path to directory for writing the YAML files which were operated on (default "./output") -s, --stdout                    Output YAML files which were operated on to stdout -V, --verbose                   Verbose output
+  -I, --indent-level int          Number of spaces to be used for indenting YAML output (min: 2, max: 9) (default 2).
+  -i, --instructions string       Path to instructions file (required).
+  -o, --output-directory string   Path to directory for writing the YAML files which were operated on (default "./output").
+  -s, --stdout                    Output YAML files which were operated on to stdout.
+  -V, --verbose                   Verbose output.
-  -v, --version                   version for yot
+  -v, --version                   Version for Yot.
 ```

 [Back to Table of Contents](../documentation.md)